giampa-code/housing_price_kaggle/README.md

 I will add a 0.5 power and include more MRFs.
 This approximation did not give better results, indeed, the result went worse.

 In next steps, I want to research about different algorithms and how to implement them in this competition.
+Also, using kfoldin may be usefull with the train set, it was shown that the accuracy varies with the random_state used in the split_data func.